 In addition to the FFFS, the Budget included separate federal and state allocations for child care services to assist low-income families.
 OCFS issues a separate LCM that sets forth each district's child care allocation and the rules governing those funds.
-Districts may transfer a portion of their FFFS funds to the CCDBG to supplement their child care allocations.
+Districts may transfer a portion of their FFFS funds to the CCBG to supplement their child care allocations.

-District block grant transfers should remain within the following percentages against the \$1,014,000,000 FFFS appropriation for the 2024-2025 FFFS Plan.
+District block grant transfers should remain within the following percentage against the \$964,000,000 FFFS appropriation for the 2025-2026 FFFS Plan.

-- 2% to CCDBG, or

-- 24% to the Title XX block grant, or

-- 26% combined to the CCDBG and Title XX block grant.
+25% combined to the CCDBG and Title XX block grant.

-A review of the statewide total amount of the transfers will be completed when all Plans are submitted, and exceptions to the above percentages may be considered on an individual district basis.
+A review of the statewide total amount of the transfers will be completed when all plans are submitted, and exceptions to the above percentage may be considered on an individual district basis.

 The FFFS planning process provides districts with an opportunity to use the needs assessments conducted as part of the required County Child and Family Services Plan in relation to each district's child care, child welfare, and adult service needs.
-Among the factors to be considered are district's administrative costs, child welfare services and other services historically funded with TANF funds transferred to Title XX (Title XX below 200 percent funds), child care services historically funded by a district's CCDBG allocation that include funds transferred from TANF, and the adequate overall level of supporting child care services necessary to engage TA families in work or work preparation services and to serve other low-income families.
+Among the factors to be considered are the district's administrative costs, child welfare services and other services historically funded with TANF funds transferred to Title XX (Title XX below 200% funds), child care services historically funded by a district's CCBG allocation that include funds transferred from TANF, and the adequate overall level of supporting child care services necessary to engage PA families in work or work preparation services and to serve other low-income families.